MicrosoftDocs/power-pages-docs/power-pages-docs/templates/index.md

 More information: [Building permit application template](building-permit.md)

-## Blank template
+## Blank page template

-The **blank template** is designed so you can start with a complete blank site that can be customized using the design studio.
+The **blank page template** is designed so you can start with a complete blank site that can be customized using the design studio.

 More information: [Blank template](blank.md)